jskaa/spring2014/_posts/2014-01-31-jessicalistsandstrings.md

 Pass
 ```

-###Write a function that removes all occurrences of a string from another string
+###Remove All Occurrences of a String from Another String

 At first, i was trying to edit my code from the previous question in order to answer this.
 However, after looking online, I found a ```.replace()``` method, which seemed MUCH easier to use.
 Using ```.replace()```, I could just "replace" all of the substring occurrenes with a blank string, essentially 'deleting' them.